Air Force (Aviatsiya Voyenno) Resources

 During the 1990s Combat training was practically not financed at all.
 In 1998, the military received only six percent of the resources required for combat training.
 Even this amount was only apportioned for maintaining infrastructure, which forced the military to finance fuel, ammunition, and training equipment from other sources.
 Training continued to be conducted on a reduced scale or was replaced by less resource-intensive activities (e.g., command post exercises replacing field tactical exercises).
 Personnel shortfalls, combined with a lack of materiel, contributed to the postponement or non-execution of unit training plans.
 Russian Air Force elements executed only between 15-40 percent of their standard training norms.
 This was contributing to the rapid decay of combat readiness.

-Average flying hours have been far too low to maintain proficiency.
-The necessary minimum is at least 80 hours a year, and high combat readiness would require upwards of 150-200 hours a year. in the late 1990s the Russian Air Force annual average is 21 hours -- frontal (tactical) aviation averaged 10 hours while strike and long-range aviation averaged 20 and 21 hours respectively.
+Average flying hours in the 1990s were far too low to maintain proficiency.
+The necessary minimum is at least 80 hours a year, and high combat readiness would require upwards of 150-200 hours a year. in the late 1990s the Russian Air Force annual average was 21 hours -- frontal (tactical) aviation averaged 10 hours while strike and long-range aviation averaged 20 and 21 hours respectively.

 After the start of the Balkan war, however, Russia conducted large-scale air force exercises ("Air Bridge 99", March 1999) that involved 100 aircraft and helicopters, including TU-22m3, TU-95, and TU-160 strategic bombers; MIG-29, MIG-31, and SU-27 fighters; and An-30, TU-22mp, and IL-76 spy aircraft.
 At the same time, routine exercises of the 326th Bomber Division were held in the Amur Region of Russia's Far East.